To enjoy the full Mail & Guardian online experience: please upgrade your browser

-While the world was tweeting about the new iPhone on Wednesday, South Africans were sharing thoughts about Steve Biko on Twitter.
+South Africans shared their thoughts about Steve Biko on Twitter.
+(Supplied)

 @amellarieux The most potent weapon in the hands of the oppressor is the mind of the oppressed – Steve Biko